webis-de/small-text/docs/install.rst

 Optional Dependencies
 =====================

-We keep certain python dependencies optional when they are either only required for very specific (query or stopping) strategies or are purely convenience functions.
+We keep certain python dependencies optional when they are either needed for very specific functionality (e.g., certain query strategis or stopping criteria) or are pure convenience functions.

-An overview of such dependencies is given in table below:
+An overview of such dependencies is provided in the table below:

 +-------------------------+------------------------------------------------------------------------------------------------+
 | Dependency              | Required by                                                                                    |